-The newly established East Europe Biennial Alliance (EEBA) is comprised of Biennale Matter of Art Prague, Biennale Warszawa, Kyiv Biennial, and OFF-Biennale Budapest.
+The newly established East Europe Biennial Alliance (EEBA) is comprised of Biennale Matter of Art Prague, Biennale Warszawa, Kyiv Biennial, OFF-Biennale Budapest, and Survival Kit Festival Riga.
 As contemporary biennials have become an important vehicle placing art in new contexts and reaching new audiences, the Alliance is designed to enhance the role of biennials in shaping new forms of international solidarity, expanding socio-political imagination, and developing alternative cultural solutions.
 Through connecting aesthetics and politics in a strategic manner, the Biennial Alliance aims to propose a different narrative of the East European region and redefine the way cultural institutions collaborate.

 The creation of such an international inter-biennial Alliance sets an important institutional precedent as a contraposition in culture to the ideological trends that define, in particular, the political state of affairs of Europe’s East.
 Over the last decade, this region has become a battleground for proxy wars and an authoritarian right-wing populism as a general upcoming prospect.
 In the political context buttressed with growing nationalistic tendencies, hardening of borders, narrowed public space, and vulnerability of the civil realm, the conglomerate of biennial organizations presents the generative power of a self-critical institution that enacts the biennial format as an artistic tool for political emancipation.